-This recipe is one of my family’s favorite bread recipes (along with Cheesy-Crusted Yeast Rolls).
+This recipe is one of my family’s favorite bread recipes (along with these Fluffiest Cheese Buns Ever.
 Don’t miss the traditional sweet monkey bread version below.

 Before children, I worked at The Greenhouse, a luxury health spa back then with connections to Neiman Marcus.
 Ms. Helen Corbitt, a celebrated chef at the time, had planned all of our menus using her recipes.
 That’s where I learned about this beautiful buttery, brioche-like bread.